Abstract submission is now closed.Participation registration is open —Register here.

 Compete for Best Paper Awards and explore publication opportunities.

 The conference provides a unique platform for exchange of knowledge, innovative thinking, and collaborative endeavors.
-We invite you to be part of this transformative event, contributing to the advancement of ethical business practices and responsible leadership in our globalized world.
+We invite you to be part of this transformative event, contributing to the advancement of ethical business practices and responsible leadership in our globalised world.
 Join us in envisioning a future where ethics, integrity, and excellence drive sustainable and responsible business practices.

 REGISTRATION FEE*